 Dania Akeel

-A former motorcycle racer, Saudi Arabia's Dania Akeel entered the world of rally-raid in 2021 and finished eighth at her first Dakar Rally.
-Now, she's chasing podiums.
+A former motorcycle racer, Saudi Arabia's Dania Akeel entered the world of rally-raid in 2021 and has won stages in both the Dakar and Abu Dhabi Rally.

 Saudi ArabiaSaudi Arabia